 Written by JJ Barnes

 I am very proud to say that one of my jobs is to be a writer.
-I write words, people read them.
-Of all the ways I try to make my way in this world, that is the way I invest most my heart and soul.
+I write words and people read them.
+Of all the ways I try to make my way in this world, that is the way I invest most of my heart and soul.
 I’ve been asked many times how someone who aspires to it can be a writer.
 So these are my top tips.

 1) To Be A Writer, You Must Write

 Being a writer doesn’t mean anything more than you write.
 Before I sold my first book I was a writer.
 Before I wrote my first news article I was a writer.
 I know this to be true because I wrote.
 I wrote stories, I wrote blogs, I wrote articles.
 You will never become a professional writer unless you master writing for the sake of writing.
 Nobody will ever pay you money to write for them, unless you have proven you can do it.